metal-messiah/JopeBot/README.md

 * Is subject to time buffers
 * Example --> !give @jopethemetalmessiah 5

+### Remove your elevated request, and get your spent tokens refunded -- !refund
+* Refunds the amount of tokens you spent and removes your elevated request

 ### Vote for one of the active poll choices -- !vote 1 or !vote 2
 * Vote for the active poll choices
 * Only 1 vote per chat user